 The BAC Centre is situated just outside of Moseley Village, easily accessible to central and south Birmingham, Solihull and Redditch.
 There is private parking at the front of the building, or a short walk to No 50 bus into the city centre.
 You will always get a friendly welcome and there is a reception area to wait for your therapist.

-Therapy sessions are available on weekdays from 9am to 8pm.
+Therapy sessions are available from Monday to Thursday from 9am to 8pm.
 Later afternoon or evening appointments are in high demand so there may be a waiting period if you need one of these slots.

 Sessions last 50 minutes but it’s a good idea to allow yourself some free time after the session so you have a chance to process what you’ve discussed and relax a bit.

 Counselling sessions last 50 minutes and usually take place weekly.
-All our therapy is open-ended so there is no limit on the number of sessions you can have.
-If you would like to work in a more time-limited way, you can agree with your therapist a set number of sessions and then review your progress together.
+Our therapy is open-ended so there is no limit on the number of sessions you can have.
+If you would like to work in a more time-limited way, you can agree a set number of sessions and then review your progress as you go along.

-Most people find they are left with a lot to think about after just the initial session so it is charged at the full rate.
+Most people find they are left with a lot to think about after just an initial session so it is charged at the full rate.